 |Pathogenic Bacteria||Klebsiella Terrigena||>99% (Log 4)|

 Please take a look at the following chart which includes a head to head comparison with our competition and see for yourself which classification they claim.
-Take note that some use harsh chemicals in order to reach the level of purification, chemicals like iodine or chlorinating tablets.
-We do not have to use chemicals, only our unique ionic adsorbtion process mated with simple microfiltration.
-In short these two methods create a pore structure so minute that contaminants are removed from the water because they simply cannot pass through the charged filtering media.
+Take note that some use harsh chemicals, like iodine or chlorinating tablets, in order to reach the level of purification.
+We do not have to use chemicals in our unique ionic adsorption process mated with simple microfiltration.
+In short, these two methods create a pore structure so minute that contaminants are removed from the water because they simply cannot pass through the charged filtering media.

 - Berkey Water Filter Performance

 - Water Filter Comparison

 - Berkey vs Katadyn Water Filters

 - Berkey vs Pur Water Filters